dcollien/ExpressionParser/src/languages/formula.md

 `HEAD(array: Array): Value`

-Retrieves the first element of an array: HEAD(array)
+Retrieves the first element of an array: HEAD(array). (equivalent to FIRST)

 ## TAIL